dmlerner/assistantforynab/README.md

 **This is an alpha version.
 Use at your own risk.
 I suggest backing up your budget first.**
 # What's this?
 [YNAB](ynab.com) is excellent budgeting software, but it does a lousy job of importing Amazon transactions. `ynabamazonimporter` downloads some data from your Amazon account and uses it to annotate the transactions in YNAB.

 It adds the item title and amount to each YNAB transaction.
 For multi-item orders, typically YNAB will have one transaction.
-This script splits the transaction and has the name/price for eacha item.
+This script splits the transaction and has the name/price for each item.

 ![Demo GIF](demo.gif)